 Piper Anne Wind Campbell Ambassador to Mongolia

 Piper Anne Wind Campbell, a senior career Foreign Service Officer, was sworn in as Ambassador to Mongolia on August 6, 2012, following her nomination by President Obama and Senate confirmation.
 She presented her credentials to President Ts.
 Elbegdorj August 24, 2012.
-In her first eight months, she has visited seven aimags in north, south, east, and west Mongolia.

 Ms. Campbell joined the Foreign Service in 1989 and began her diplomatic career as a consular and administrative officer in the Philippines, and then as a general services officer providing support to the three U.S. missions in Belgium (Embassy Brussels, USEU, and USNATO).
 She went on to serve in the State Department's Operation Center (1994-1995) and the Bureau of International Organization Affairs (1995-1996) before being seconded to the civil affairs section of a United Nations peacekeeping mission (1996-1998).
 Ms. Campbell then opened an office of the U.S. Agency for International Development (USAID) in Eastern Slavonia, Croatia.